LTWright/Cancer-Identification-Logistic-Regression/README.md

 5. Fit scaler to the data and transformed the data

-6. Split the data into a train test split
+6. Split the data into a train and test split

-7. trained the Logistic Regresion model
+7. Trained the Logistic Regresion model

 8. Evalutate the model
   A. Model had an accuracy of 0.98 or 98%